microsoft/qlib/docs/component/estimator.rst

 The class `SomeModel` should be in the module `custom_model`, and ``Qlib`` could parse the `module_path` to load the class.

-To Know more about ``Model``, please refer to `Model <model.html>`_.
+To know more about ``Model``, please refer to `Model <model.html>`_.

-Data Field
+Data Section
 -----------------

-``Data Handler`` can be used to load raw data, prepare features and label columns, preprocess data(standardization, remove NaN, etc.), split training, validation, and test sets.
+``Data Handler`` can be used to load raw data, prepare features and label columns, preprocess data (standardization, remove NaN, etc.), split training, validation, and test sets.
 It is a subclass of `qlib.contrib.estimator.handler.BaseDataHandler`.

 Users can use the specified data handler by config as follows.